danielsobrado/CCDAK-Exam-Questions/Broker/Questions3.md

 What happens if you set both `log.retention.ms` and `log.retention.minutes` configurations in Kafka?

-- A. The larger value will take precedence
+- A. The larger unit value (minutes) will take precedence
-- B. The smaller value will take precedence
+- B. The smaller unit value (milliseconds) will take precedence
 - C. Kafka will use an average of both values
 - D. It will result in a configuration error